skip to main content

 If your plan speeds are too low for your internet use, you’ll experience slowdowns and seemingly spotty internet service.
 If this is you, the only fix is a faster internet plan.
 You can use our How much internet speed do I need? tool to estimate your bandwidth needs.

-ISPs upgrade their speeds frequently; there’s a good chance you have access to some new internet plans or even a new ISP since you last checked.
+Enter your zip to see internet plans and providers available in your area.
+Internet providers upgrade their speeds frequently, so there’s a good chance you have access to some new internet plans or even a new provider since you last checked.